What is a Scrum Master and what does it do in Agile projects?

 Scrum Master is a Scrum role that supports collaboration and efficiency improvements.

-What is Scrum Master?
+What does Scrum mean?
+Who or what is a Scrum Master?

 The Scrum Master is a very complex role.
 He has an important role to play in the efficiency of teams and workflows, in achieving goals and objectives, and in ensuring that everything is done in accordance with agile principles throughout the project.